How we created a vintage style, glamorous solution for our bifold French closet doors on our master bedroom’s his and her closets.

 If you’re sick of seeing this stuff on our projects, I’m sorry but also not sorry.
 Because it has been the perfect solution for incorporating a little texture while adding light into dark spaces.

 2. Once the masking liquid was dry after several hours, I applied Kilz 2 All-Purpose primer.

 3. Then, once the primer was dry, I painted on a coat of Benjamin Moore Simply White semigloss on the folding closet doors like the rest of the trim in our house.
 (1 coat did the trick this time around.)

 Even though we have dark charcoal doors almost everywhere else, we felt like a creamy white would add balance to the black walls that we painted with Kilz Complete Coat Rebel in satin.

+5. To hide our clothes in the closet behind the glass, we added the mirror film next.
 The mirror film isn’t all that functional in terms of having a clear reflection, but we didn’t want it to be.

 It’s just enough to bounce light from the two windows in this room so that we have perfectly balanced lighting to make the room feel cozy, but not closed in.